tatsumoto-ren/bashcities/README.md

 > A neocities client that actually works.

 I use [neocities](https://neocities.org/) to host some sites.
-One day the official cli client stopped working completely, so I wrote this one in bash.
+One day the official CLI client stopped working completely, so I wrote this one in bash.

 ## Setup